 Ruth Palan Lopez PhD, GNP-BC, FAAN

-Dr. Lopez has received several awards for her accomplishments in research, education, and clinical practice including, Sigma Theta Tau International Nursing Honor Society, Partners in Excellence Award for Outstanding Community Service, and an established researcher award from the Gerontological Advance Practice Nurses Association.
-In addition, Dr. Lopez was a 2007-2009 Claire M. Fagin Fellow.
+She received several awards for her accomplishments in research, education, and clinical practice including the Partners in Excellence Award for Outstanding Community Service and an established researcher award from the Gerontological Advance Practice Nurses Association.

 - The needs of nursing home residents with advanced dementia and their family caregivers